turing-knowledge-graphs/members/README.md

-# Members of the Knowledge Graphs Interest Group at the Alan Turing Institute
+# Members of the Knowledge Graphs Interest Group at The Turing